BranchMetrics/fastlane-plugin-branch/README.md

 To install before release:

-1. Add a `Gemfile` to your project with these contents:
+1. Add a `Gemfile` to your project with these contents (already there if you used fastlane init):

   ```ruby
   source 'https://rubygems.org'